Amy Schumer Healing After Spending Week In Hospital For Kidney Infection

 Schumer posted another video on Instagram following her “on the mend” photo, really letting fans know that she is feeling back to her old self.
 In the video, Amy shows fans a complete rainbow.
 By the time the video pans to the end of the rainbow, you can see Schumer’s husband, Chris Fischer, relieving himself in the street.

-As most fans of the 36-year-old know, Amy found love with her now husband, Chris, very quickly.
+As most fans of the 36-year-old know, Amy found love with her now-husband Chris very quickly.
 According to People, the pair initially started off as friends for six months before they began officially dating.
 After a month of dating, Schumer knew that Fischer was “the one.”

 The couple planned their wedding in just two or three days and wed in front of 80 close friends in an intimate ceremony in Malibu.
 Stars like Jennifer Lawrence, Jennifer Aniston, and Larry David were in attendance.